 SAS statistical software will be used to perform the analysis of experiments.
 Instructions will be given in the class.
 Data sets and SAS code will be posted in UM Learn.
 There are many computers on campus that can be used for running SAS.
-In particular, you can practice this software in the Stats Lab at 311 Machray Hall.
+In particular, you can practice this software in the labs at the first level of Machray Hall.
 You can also install a copy of the SAS University Edition in your computer for free: